Particl-Community/academy/in-depth/indepth_part_coin.rst

 - They can be used anywhere in the world, at any time (100% uptime).
 - Transactions are near-free; usually just a few cents or even less per transaction.
-- Transactions are near-instant; usually takes a few seconds or minutes for payments to be fully settled.
+- Transactions are near-instant; they usually take a few seconds or minutes for they're fully settled.
 - Transactions cannot be reversed (no chargebacks).
 - You keep complete control of your financial data.